bertoni9/dotfiles/README.md

 # Configuration files
-This repository contains the dotfiles and all the information to configure both a local laptop (I use macbook with Iterm2 as terminal) and any remote machine.
-When not specified instructions work both for remote Linux machines and local macbook.
+This repository contains the dotfiles and all the information to configure both a local laptop (I use macbook with Iterm2 as terminal) and remote Linux machines.
+When not specified differently, instructions have to be repeated locally and remotely.

 ## Install Iterm2 (for Mac)